MY STORY – CONNIE E. CONNELY

 My favourite volunteer job is reading aloud to second graders in Catoosa, Oklahoma.

 I have always believed that a positive attitude helps us achieve.
 In the classroom, I saw students who grew up in challenging homes still thrive.
 Perseverance is a great word to use.
-I will be proactive, not obsessive, about my CBC blood health.
+I will be proactive, not obsessive, about tests for my Complete Lab blood health.
 I will read a lot, but I won’t trust Dr. Google.
 Someday, I will throw darts at those life expectancy charts.
 I plan to live for many more years.
 MDS is along for the ride.